lnx-search/yorick/README.md

 ### Features

-- Multiple IO backends to select (Mmap, BufferedIO, DirectIO)
+- Multiple IO backends to select (BufferedIO, DirectIO)
 - Non-blocking async interface.
 - Automatic relocating of data on disk to aid with IO caching.